-These super healthy 4 ingredient Pumpkin & Peanut Flavored Homemade Dog Treats will have your pups wagging in no time.
-Packed with healthy fiber, protein, vitamins and minerals, these tasty treats are everything your good buddies could ever want.
+These super healthy 4-ingredient Pumpkin Peanut Butter Dog Treats will have your pups wagging their tails in no time.
+Packed with healthy fiber, protein, vitamins, and minerals, these pumpkin oatmeal dog treats are everything your good buddies could ever want.

 If you thought I was kidding about wanting pumpkin spice everything, you were wrong.
-After cracking a large can of pumpkin for my homemade pumpkin spice lattes and pumpkin pie baked oatmeal, I still had a cup leftover.
+After cracking a large can of pumpkin for my homemade Starbucks Pumpkin sauce and pumpkin pie baked oatmeal, I still had a cup leftover.
 I knew exactly who needed to benefit from the extra yumminess: Mikey and Ozzy!

-While Ozzy will happily hoover anything and everything you put in front of him (or accidentally drop), Mikey has a far more discerning palate.
+While Ozzy (my younger pup) will happily hoover anything and everything you put in front of him (or accidentally drop), Mikey has a far more discerning palate.
 He was my first taste tester for these homemade pumpkin dog treats, and the results are in.
-My good boys give them four paws up.
+Both of my good boys give them four paws up.

 Joe, who tries all the dog treats, also said they were good.
 That's right, folks.
 These are human quality dog treats!